open-compass/BotChat/README.md

 The recent progress of Large Language Models (LLMs) represents a significant advancement in artificial intelligence, and has a profound impact on the world.
 LLMs can chat much better with human, compared to traditional language models.
 Specifically, LLMs can interact with human using free-style conversations in natural language, learn the instruction, intention, and context from human prompts to provide proper feedbacks. **Chatting with humans smoothly for multiple rounds** is a key feature and capability of modern LLMs.
 However, it's difficult to evaluate such capability without heavy manual labor involved.
 In this project, we propose to evaluate the multi-round chatting capability via a proxy task.
 Specifically, we try to find **if two ChatBot instances chat smoothly and fluently with each other**?

+## Installation

+Clone this repo and run `pip install -e .` to install BotChat.
+You need to install the package before using any scripts in this repo.

+Heavy dependencies are not included in BotChat requirements.
+Thus if you need to generate new dialogues with a huggingface model, make sure you have already run its official demo before executing the dialogue generation script.

 ## Conversation Generation